 Language: English

-The high north area is experiencing climate change that is three times the global annual average.
+The High North area is experiencing climate change that is three times the global annual average.
 Melting permafrost and glaciers are influencing conditions in lakes, rivers and the oceans.
 The High North is further highly dependent on natural resources and these changes thus do not only influence the viability and cultures of communities but also the industries and economic future of the region.
 Circular Economy (CE) is increasingly seen as a tool for sustainable development and transformation of the economy that needs a broad coalition of actors at all levels, individuals, industries and policy makers.
 Discussions across areas and industries and sharing of knowledge and experience is a key factor in this development.
-This is especially important in the high north with low population density, lack of bigger cities to provide agglomeration effects and with both education and innovation under national levels.
-The purpose of the event is thus to bring together actors across the high north, including representatives of core industries, e.g. within fishing, and waste management, policy makers and researchers to discuss opportunities and challenges in the implementation of CE in local context and how to move forward towards a sustainable future.
-The aim is to contribute to the ongoing discussion of how to minimise waste through fully utilising resources throughout supply chains and developing the opportunities for renewable energy development.
+This is especially important in the High North with low population density, lack of bigger cities to provide agglomeration effects and with both education and innovation under national levels.
+The purpose of the event is thus to bring together actors across the High North, including representatives of core industries, e.g. within fishing, and waste management, policy makers and researchers to discuss opportunities and challenges in the implementation of CE in local context and how to move forward towards a sustainable future.
+The aim is to contribute to the ongoing discussion of how to minimize waste through fully utilising resources throughout supply chains and developing the opportunities for renewable energy development.

 Expert panel (invited speakers):